Rockland County Restraining Order Lawyer

 Possible Effects of a Restraining Order in Rockland County

 Restraining orders carry the full weight of the law, which means that any individual who defies these orders is guilty of a crime.
 Any person who violates a protective order is guilty of criminal contempt in the first degree under New York Penal Law §215.51, a Class E felony.
 This is in addition to any potential criminal penalties for a conviction on the underlying criminal charge(s) that led to the issuance of the order.
-Therefore, it is essential for a defendant to obtain the services of a Rockland County restraining order lawyer.
+Because the effects of a restraining order can be so harsh, it is essential for a defendant to obtain the services of a Rockland County lawyer.

 Consult a Rockland County Restraining Order Attorney for Professional Help